-Karl Jeppesen is the vice president of Supplier Management for Boeing Defense, Space & Security (BDS), based in St. Louis.
-In this role, he leads an organization of more than 2,500 employees that manages the annual purchase of $11 billion in products and services.
+Karl Jeppesen is the vice president of Supply Chain for Boeing Defense, Space & Security (BDS), based in St. Louis.
+In this role, he leads an organization of more than 2,000 employees that manages the annual purchase of $11 billion in products and services.
 He is responsible for all procurement matters, including policymaking, subcontract oversight and process improvement.
 The organization focuses on improving supplier performance and relationships, while providing the best value for customers and a competitive advantage for Boeing.

-In addition, Jeppesen also is the vice president of Supplier Management for BDS Development.
-He works to ensure that the supplier base and Boeing team are both delivering solid performance on current and future development programs.
+Previously, Jeppesen served as vice president of Supplier Management for BDS Development where he worked to ensure that the supplier base and Boeing team were both delivering solid performance on current and future development programs.

 In his career with Boeing, Jeppesen also served as director of Supplier Management for BDS Phantom Works and director of Supplier Management for BDS Support Systems.
 He was responsible for leading the development of procurement strategies and contracting and pricing policies for business pursuits that extended Boeing’s defense and security market presence.